 22 Recursion and fixed points

-A recursive function is a function that calls itself.
-That sentence sounds circular, and it should: circularity is the point.
-Recursion solves a problem by breaking it into smaller instances of the same problem, until the instances are small enough to solve directly.
-You saw Reduce() in Chapter 21 collapse a list into a single value by repeatedly applying a binary function.
-Recursion is the more general mechanism underneath: Reduce() is a loop that hides a specific recursive pattern, but recursion itself can express any computation that a loop can, and several that loops express awkwardly.
+A recursive function calls itself.
+The sentence sounds circular because circularity is the point: you solve a problem by breaking it into smaller copies of the same problem, bottoming out when the copies are small enough to answer directly.
+You saw Reduce() in Chapter 21 collapse a list into a single value by repeatedly applying a binary function, but Reduce() is just one specific recursive pattern wearing a loop’s clothing.
+Recursion itself can express anything a loop can, and several things loops express awkwardly.
+What happens, though, when the chain of self-calls grows too long for R to handle?

 22.1 Recursive functions

-The textbook example is the factorial. n! = n * (n-1) * … * 1, with 0! = 1:
+The simplest case is the one every textbook reaches for: the factorial. n! = n * (n-1) * … * 1, with 0! = 1:

 factorial_r <- function(n) {